Santosh3672/CMOS-design-of-a-low-power-8-8-hybrid-Dadda-Vedic-multiplier-on-28nm-technology/README.md

 </p>

-So in our design, we are using an energy-efficient [[2](#Reference)] full adder design that doesn’t have the problem of output voltage.
-This design uses 28 MOSFETs, of which we are connecting 8 MOSFETs to VDD or VSS, so it consumes low power.
+In our design, we are using an energy-efficient [[2](#Reference)] full adder design that doesn’t have the problem of output voltage.
+This design uses 28 MOSFETs, of which we are connecting 8 MOSFETs to VDD or VSS.
+In [[2](#Reference)] the design was compared with different available full adder designs and results have shown a saving of upto 80% power, which is relatedto powerless and groundless configuration of some gates.
 From the truth table of full adder boolean value of sum is EXOR(A,B) when Cin is ‘0’ and EXNOR(A,B) when Cin is ‘1’ and the boolean value of Cout is A*B when Cin is ‘0’ and A+B when Cin is ‘1’.
 So in the first stage, we have an inverter with VDD and VSS.
 In the next stage, we have Exor, Exnor, AND, and OR gates designed with fewer gates and fewer gates connected to VDD and VDD, followed by the final stage is, where we place a mux with Cin as the select line.
 <p align="center">
 <img src="https://github.com/Santosh3672/CMOS-design-of-a-low-power-8-8-hybrid-Dadda-Vedic-multiplier-on-28nm-technology/blob/main/LP_FA_design.png" alt="MarineGEO circle logo" style="height: 700px; width: 700px;"/><br />
   Fig.4: 28T low power full adder design <br />